-Police are planning a crack down on anti-social behaviour in part of South Tyneside.
+Police crackdown on anti-social behaviour in South Tyneside

 Over the next few days police and community support officers - along with volunteer police cadets - will be visiting residents and businesses in and around the Horsley Hill Square area of South Shields.

 Supported by South Tyneside Council and South Tyneside Homes officials, they will be asking people to fill in a feedback form, giving them the opportunity to tell police the things that bother them the most about anti-social behaviour, where it is worse and when.

 The feedback will then be used to put together a plan of action, and additional patrols will be carried out over the next few weeks.

 Police and the council officials say they will make full use of all the powers available.